dYalib/snips-docker/README.md

 Official Website about snips: https://snips.ai/

 The motivation for build this container is to run "Snips Voice Assistant" with satellite configuration.
 This container provides only a server instance without any direct sound input / output.
-That mean a "sattelite device" is absolutely necessary! <br>
+That means a "sattelite device" is absolutely necessary! <br>
 Read more about this: https://snips.gitbook.io/documentation/installing-snips/multi-device-setup-satellites